 My name is John Mondy and I am a single Father of 4 children, 3 of which are grown and youngest is 15 and still lives at home with me.
 I lived in Clayton County for 47 years until I moved to Fayette County in 2010.
 I played baseball growing up at Morrow-Lake City Park when it first opened until I was about 12 years old, at that time I changed sports and started playing soccer for Clayton County Parks and Recreation.
 I also played soccer for Morrow High School for 4 years, graduating from Morrow in 1981.
 My kids played baseball and softball at Morrow- Lake City Park and I sat on the Board there before the County took over the Park operations, I was then offered a job as an Athletic Aide and I held that position for 8 years before being promoted to Athletic Coordinator for the Soccer Program in 2010.

-should the top priorities of a youth athlete
+What should the top priorities of a youth athlete be?

 Having fun, making new friends and learning the game.